riceissa/simple-website-darkmode/README.md

 For the more advanced setup, you will have to:

 - Update your CSS styling to add a darkmode to it
-- Serve the `darkmode.js` JavaScript
+- Optionally serve the `darkmode.js` JavaScript
 - Update your HTML to add the theme-changing menu and to initialize the script

 We will go through each of these in turn.